nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 If you want to send email using a local or remote SMTP server it is necessary to enter the name or IP address of the server, optionally followed by a colon separated port number, e.g. **:425**.
-If this value is not given the default port 25/tcp will be used unless you will change that by modifying the **mail_smtpport** parameter.
+If this value is not given the default port 25/tcp will be used unless you change that by modifying the **mail_smtpport** parameter.
 Multiple servers can be entered, separated by
 semicolons: